clojure-emacs/cider/README.md

 directory and delete any folders related to CIDER and then re-install before opening an issue.

+### I upgraded CIDER using `package.el` and nothing changed

+Emacs doesn't load the new files, it only installs them on disk.
+To see the effect of changes you have to restart emacs.

 ## Documentation

 A single-page quick reference PDF for CIDER commands is available